-- 1. 24-48V d.c. electrical supply
+1. 24 V d.c. electrical supply

 - 2. Fuse

 - 3. Optional LED indicator system OK

 - 4. Optional LED indicator normal speed

 - 5. Current limit resistor for LED

 - 6. nEXT pump logic interface

 - 7. Start switch

 - 8. Optional standby switch

-- Optional voltmeter to monitor analogue output
+- 9. Optional voltmeter to monitor analogue output

+- Note: The pump controller may be supplied from voltages above 24 V as specified in Table 10, however the circuitry connected to the normal and fail lines must still respect the maximum external pull up voltage rating given in Table 10.

-3.6 Connection for parallel control and monitoring
+Connection for parallel control and monitoring

-If you use the Normal and Fail lines to drive the coils of d.c. relays you must include a back EMF suppression diode in parallel with each relay coil to protect the nEXT pump.
+If you use the normal and fail lines to drive the coils of d.c. relays you must include a back EMF suppression diode in parallel with each relay coil to protect the nEXT pump.

 - 1. Connect your control equipment to the control input pins of your logic interface mating half.
-Refer to Table 11, which identifies the Logic Interface connector pins.
+Refer to Table 11, which identifies the logic interface connector pins.
 The control inputs are as follows:

 - Start

-- Standby Speed
+- Standby speed